DanielMeusburger/FutureSelfAvatar/README.md

 To install this upload all the files to a server and embed references to a server which provides health data to the *avatar.js*

 **Built With**

 The avatar was built with
 * [William Malone](http://www.williammalone.com/articles/create-html5-canvas-javascript-game-character/1/) - Framework used as an example to create this Avatar Framework
 * [jQuery](https://jquery.com/)

 **License**

-This framework is licensed under the MIT License - for more information see avatar.js
+This avatar framework (JS file) and artwork is licensed under the MIT License - for more information see [License](https://github.com/DanielMeusburger/FutureSelfAvatar/blob/master/LICENSE) and [avatar.js](https://github.com/DanielMeusburger/FutureSelfAvatar/blob/master/framework/avatar.js)

 ## Avatar Mobile App
 TBC